felipepegoraro/c-data-structures/README.md

 # c-data-structures
 A collection of data structures and algorithms written in C (and some in C++).
+All `main.c` are test files.

 ### Installation/Usage